MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-basic-concepts.md

 ## Semantic models

 A *semantic model* is a collection of data that *designers* import or connect to and then use to build reports and dashboards.
-As a *business user*, it's possible that you'll never interact directly with semantic models, but it's still helpful to learn how they fit into the bigger picture.
+As a *business user*, it's possible that you never interact directly with semantic models, but it's still helpful to learn how they fit into the bigger picture.

 Each semantic model represents a single source of data.
 For example, the source could be an Excel workbook on OneDrive, an on-premises SQL Server Analysis Services tabular dataset, or a Google Analytics dataset.
 Power BI supports more than 150 data sources and is always adding more.